 The problem is that no one else is able to access it either, even people who are in the “archiving” business.
 And you can’t exactly walk into Microsoft and file a “records request”, like you can at the National Archives or a public library.
 It also seems rather presumptuous for Microsoft to determine, based largely on its own self-interest, what the “shelf life” of this information should be.
 It’s certainly their right, but it’s not a right that should be encouraged.

-In an effort to unlock this data from an ancient CD-ROM that few people still have, let alone know what it contains, I’ve taken all the articles from the “MS KnowledgeBase - C” section and created a small KB Article archive within the PCjs Project.
+In an effort to unlock this data from an ancient CD-ROM that few people still have, let alone know what it contains, I’ve taken all the articles from the “MS KnowledgeBase - C” section and created a small KB Article Archive.
 We can now finally provide links to both of the KB articles referenced above:

 so that anyone else looking for KB articles from that era might have an easier time, but more importantly, so that the information is preserved in a meaningful and useful way.